K123AsJ0k1/BHDCW/Documentation/Requirments specification.md

 ---

 The application allows marking, editing, discussion and AI training dataset collection regarding arbitrary texts.
-It has only two users, which are the super admin, the admins and the editors.
+It has only three user types, which are the super admin, the admins and the editors.

 **The features of the application**